AlexanderLindsay/DominionsReplayHelper/docs/index.md

-A command line program that helps archive off multiplayer [Dominions 6](https://www.illwinter.com/dom6/docs.html) turns so the turns can be viewed later.
+A command line program that helps archive off multiplayer [Dominions 6](https://www.illwinter.com/dom6/docs.html) turns so the turns can be viewed later. it works best with [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=en-us&gl=US), it gives you mouse support.

 <details>
   <summary>How do I get this?</summary>